subK4yG/HemoMorphNet-Blood-Cell-Classification/README.md

 1. Install dependencies
    * pip install tensorflow keras numpy matplotlib seaborn scikit-learn
 2. Prepare dataset
-   * Place the dataset in the directory shown above.
+   * Place the dataset in the directory.
 3. Train the model
    * Run the inceptionv3_training.ipynb notebook.
 4. Evaluate the model